 We are a nation in fear.
-“If it bleeds, it leads” runs the old adage about newspaper reporting, and for decades cable tv news covers crime constantly.
+“If it bleeds, it leads” runs the old adage about newspaper reporting, and for decades cable TV news has covered crime constantly.

-Most people have no idea that crime rates remain dramatically lower than they were thirty years ago.
+Most people do not know that crime rates remain dramatically lower than thirty years ago.
 See https://www.macrotrends.net/countries/USA/united-states/crime-rate-statistics for a chart showing crime rates since 1990.
 Even the big jump in crime in 2020 did not bring us close to where we used to be.

 If you think we have an enormous problem with crime, then you are willing to do big things to solve it: spend lots of taxpayer money depriving convicted felons of freedom for long sentences.
 You support that because you think it will keep us safe.
 Big problems require tough solutions.
 And you believe that long sentences are necessary to prevent more crime.